Scalable Pattern Matching in Metadata Graphs via Constraint Checking: Distributed System Design and Implementation

-\textit{\textbf{Non-local Constraint Checking}} iterates over $\cK_0$, the set of non-local constraints to be checked, and validates each $\cC_0\in\cK_0$ one at a time.
+Non-local Constraint Checking iterates over $\cK_0$, the set of non-local constraints to be checked, and validates each $\cC_0\in\cK_0$ one at a time.
 Alg.~\ref{alg:pc_2} describes the solution to verify a single constraint: tokens are initiated through an asynchronous traversal by invoking the $do\_traversal()$ method and, as a result, each active vertex receives a visitor with $msg_{type} = init$.
-Each active vertex $v_j\in\cG^*$ that is a potential match for the template vertex $q_0$ at the head of a `path' $\cC_0$, broadcasts a token to all its active neighbors in $\varepsilon(v_j)$ with $msg_{type} = forward$.
+Each active vertex $v_j\in\cG^*$ that is a potential match for the template vertex $q_0$ at the head of a walk (i.e., a non-local constraint) $\cC_0$, broadcasts a token to all its active neighbors in $\varepsilon(v_j)$ with $msg_{type} = forward$.
 A map $\gamma$ is used to track these token issuers.
-A $token$ is a tuple $(t,r)$ where $t$ is an ordered list of vertices that have forwarded the token and $r$ is the hop-counter; $t_0 \in t$ is the token-issuing vertex in $\cG^*$.
+A $token$ is a tuple $(t,r)$ where $t$ is an ordered list of vertices that have forwarded the token and $r$ is the hop counter; $t_0 \in t$ is the token-issuing vertex in $\cG^*$.
 The ordered list $t$ is essential for TDS since it enables detection of distinct vertices with the same label in the token path.
 For simpler templates, such as templates with unique vertex labels and only edge-monocycles, $t$ may only contain $t_0$ to keep the message size small.